ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_intro.md

 - To connect to the Thread network, use the [Thread interface API](https://github.com/ARMmbed/mbed-os/blob/master/features/nanostack/FEATURE_NANOSTACK/mbed-mesh-api/mbed-mesh-api/ThreadInterface.h).
 - For the socket communication over the Thread network, use the [Mbed sockets API](/docs/v5.7/reference/network-socket.html).

 Nanostack provides a set of C API headers with more functionalities.
-The [nanostack repository](https://github.com/ARMmbed/mbed-os/tree/master/features/nanostack/FEATURE_NANOSTACK/sal-stack-nanostack/nanostack) has the following header files():
+The [Nanostack repository](https://github.com/ARMmbed/mbed-os/tree/master/features/nanostack/FEATURE_NANOSTACK/sal-stack-nanostack/nanostack) has the following header files():

 - `thread_management_if.h` for initializing the stack and managing the network data.
 - `thread_commissioning_api.h` for implementing an on-mesh or a native Thread commissioner.